 Oxalic acid is used to bleach wood when it has been stained by iron.
-There are many ways iron works it’s way into wood and this is the best remover for those stains when you are working on refinishing wood surfaces.
+There are many ways iron works it’s way into wood and this is the best remover for those stains while maintaining natural wood color.
+Perfect for working on refinishing wood surfaces.
 Weighs 16 oz.

 Oxalic Acid Wood Bleach